 The invasion of these horses was not a harmless one, however, as few such introductions are.
 In the 1950s biologists called attention to changes these animals wrought on the island’s ecosystem, such as the overgrazing of its plant life and the compression of its soil, contributing to Sable’s ongoing desertification.
 As well they pose a threat to wildlife through trampling.

 While they’ve adapted admirably to an environment they clearly weren’t meant for, their lives are anything but ideal.
-The lack of shelter during winter causes the aforementioned die-offs, as many as 200 at a time, but so does the lack of fresh water and the side effects of island grazing.
+The lack of shelter during winter causes the aforementioned die-offs, as many as 200 at a time, as does the lack of fresh water and the side effects of island grazing.

 With each mouthful of greens these horses also take in sand which their teeth did not evolve to handle, eventually wearing them down.
 This dooms them to extreme discomfort, conditions they wouldn’t be subjected to on the mainland.
-As well they have a small gene pool, the consequences of inbreeding a considerable threat to their survival in the long term.
-Their lifespan is a mere 4–5 years.
+As well they have a small gene pool, so the consequences of inbreeding are a considerable threat to their survival in the long term.
+Their lifespan is a mere four to five years.